lightninglabs/chantools/README.md

   -h, --help             Show this help message

 Available commands:
-  dumpchannels   Dump all channel information from lnd's channel database forceclose     Force-close the last state that is in the channel.db provided rescueclosed   Try finding the private keys for funds that are in outputs of remotely force-closed channels summary        Compile a summary about the current state of channels sweeptimelock  Sweep the force-closed state after the time lock has expired
+  dumpbackup     Dump the content of a channel.backup file. dumpchannels   Dump all channel information from lnd's channel database. forceclose     Force-close the last state that is in the channel.db provided. rescueclosed   Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey    Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary        Compile a summary about the current state of channels. sweeptimelock  Sweep the force-closed state after the time lock has expired.
 ```

 ## summary command